 This topic comes up every now and then an I wanted to nip it in the bud *har har*.
 Some people cut a flower spikes after the blooms fall, others don’t.
-I’m of the second half and I’ll explain why.
-Before I get into all the reasons you SHOULDN’T cut a spike, let’s talk about the case where you should.
+I do not, and I’ll tell you why…but first, let’s talk about the one case where you should.

 When you SHOULD cut a Phalaenopsis spike (the exception)